r-grandorder/tri-hermes/en/pages/Lostbelt/anastasia.md

 Don't fight an opponent you can't beat.
 That's the first law of the jungle.

 **D：Koyanskaya:**
-Since you're such smart {(M) boys and girls /(F) girls}, I'll go ahead and make you a promise.
+Since you're such smart [♂ boys and girls /♀ girls], I'll go ahead and make you a promise.

 **D：Koyanskaya:**
 If you manage to survive Russia, I'll be sure to come see you again.
-When I do, we can hash things out, woman to {(M) man /(F) woman}.
+When I do, we can hash things out, woman to [♂ man /♀ woman].

 **D：Koyanskaya:**
 Keep on scurrying around like the little rats you are until then, okay?